easybuilders/easybuild-docs/docs/installing-extensions-in-parallel.md

 ## Configuration {: #installing_extensions_in_parallel_configuration }

-To let EasyBuild install extensions in parallel, the `parallel-extensions-install` configuration option must be enabled.
+To let SimpleBuild install extensions in parallel, the `parallel-extensions-install` configuration option must be enabled.

 In addition, since the support for installing extensions in parallel is